-If you’ve done your research and shopped around for the right used car loan for you, don’t let yourself down by simply accepting the first used car loan that you’re offered.
-Used car loans with bad credit are generally slightly higher in terms of repayments but that doesn’t mean that you can’t work hard to get a better deal.
+Do your research and shop around for the right used car loan for you.
+Don’t let yourself down by simply accepting the first used car loan that you’re offered.
+Used car loans with bad credit are generally slightly higher in terms of repayments.
+But that doesn’t mean that you can’t work hard to get a better deal.
 Lenders will always have some room to negotiate so don’t be fooled into thinking that their first offer is final.

 Consider the cost of the car

-It’s easy to forget about the cost of the vehicle is everything when you’re starting to negotiate a used car loan.
+It’s easy to forget about the cost of the vehicle when you start to negotiate a used car loan.
 Try and keep both the total cost of the vehicle AND the total cost of the finance deal in mind – it’s crucial to think in terms of how much will be coming out of your bank account each month, and this includes interest and any additional fees you’ll be due to pay.

 You can always negotiate on the cost of the used car itself – by getting the price lower you will be borrowing less and this could help you to negotiate on the used car loan.
 Know the market by doing your research and you’ll be in a stronger position to negotiate properly.